greymd/teip/README.md

 ABC@@@@@@@@@EFG@@@@@@@@@
 ```

-The concept of tokenization is also used for other options.
+The concept of chunking is also used for other options.
-For example, if you use `-f` to specify a range of `A-B`, each field will be a separate token.
+For example, if you use `-f` to specify a range of `A-B`, each field will be a separate chunk.
-Also, the field delimiter is always an unmatched token.
+Also, the field delimiter is always an unmatched chunk.

 ```bash
 $ echo "AA,BB,CC" | teip -f 2-3 -d,
 AA,[BB],[CC]
 ```

-With the `-c` option, adjacent characters are treated as the same token even if they are separated by `,`.
+With the `-c` option, adjacent characters are treated as the same chunk even if they are separated by `,`.

 ```bash
 $ echo "ABCDEFGHI" | teip -c1,2,3,7-9